LiuYuancheng/Power_Grid_Simulation_System/README.md

 ### System Setup and Usage

-If you want to use the system, please follow below section to setup and use the API
+If you want to use the system, please follow below section to setup and use the program.

 #### System Setup